GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAISteeringAgent.md

 +++
-title = "GSTSteeringAgent"
+title = "GSAISteeringAgent"
-description = "Adds velocity, speed, and size data to `GSTAgentLocation`.\n\n It is the character's responsibility to keep this information up to date for\n the steering toolkit to work correctly." author = "razoric" date = "2020-02-07" aliases = ["/docs/godot-steering-toolkit/reference/classes/gststeeringagent/"]
+description = "Adds velocity, speed, and size data to `GSAIAgentLocation`.\n\n It is the character's responsibility to keep this information up to date for\n the steering toolkit to work correctly." author = "razoric" date = "2020-02-11"
 +++

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->

-**Extends:** GSTAgentLocation
+**Extends:** GSAIAgentLocation

 ## Description ##

-Adds velocity, speed, and size data to `GSTAgentLocation`.
+Adds velocity, speed, and size data to `GSAIAgentLocation`.

  It is the character's responsibility to keep this information up to date for the steering toolkit to work correctly.